MEMBERS

 Ethics in Education Program

-William Wolff has extensive experience in education in China, Japan, Korea and the United States and takes a deep interest in contemporary education practice and policy in East Asia and around the world.
-He is currently a researcher at the Asia Institute’s Ethics in Education Program where he is preparing a broad range of policy related proposals intended to return education to its original ethical foundations in the context of a rapidly changing contemporary society.
+He is currently a researcher at the Asia Institute’s ethics in education program where he is preparing a broad range of policy related proposals intended to return education to its original ethical foundations in the context of a rapidly changing contemporary society.